msgilligan/grails-ajax-proxy-plugin/README.md

       }
     }

-Write your JavaScript to access Google Translate at
+Write your JavaScript to access Google Translate at the following URL on your server

     /proxy/language/translate/v2

 (That's /proxy + the path on the destination server)